Mark-R-5388/Active-Directory/README.md

 ![Step 33](./images/active_directory_step_33.png)
 ![Step 34](./images/active_directory_step_34.png)

+Go back to your command prompt and run ipconfig /all.
+Check to make sure the IP address is correct, subnet mask, and default gateway are also correct.
+You may noticed the DNS server is 127.0.0.1 which is good because we set our machine up as a DNS server.
+This is pointing the DNS server to our IP address.

 ![Step 35](./images/active_directory_step_35.png)

+Go to Open your active directory by going to the start menu -> Windows Administrative Tool -> click Active Directory Users and Computers

 ![Step 36](./images/active_directory_step_36.png)

+In here expand your domain on the left side and locate Domain Controllers.
+Click on the Originizational Unit named Domain Controllers and check to see if your device is under this area.

 ![Step 37](./images/active_directory_step_37.png)

+Go back to Windows Administrative Tools and click on DNS

 ![Step 38](./images/active_directory_step_38.png)

+Expand your machine on the left side then the forward lookup zones and click on yopur domain.
+Under your domain, check to see if there is a Start of Authority (SOA), a Name Server (NS) and a Host (A) record.
+The A record should have your IP address under the Data table.

 ![Step 39](./images/active_directory_step_39.png)

+We will now install the role of DHCP on the server to handle distributing IP addresses to computers under our network.
+Click manage at the top of the server dashboard and select add roles and features.
+From the drop down click DHCP server and install any features it may need.
+Run through the prompts keeping everything as default and click install.

 ![Step 41](./images/active_directory_step_41.png)

+Once the installation of the DHCP role is complete click close.

 ![Step 42](./images/active_directory_step_42.png)

+To complete the DHCP configuration, click under the flag notification and click Complete DHCP configuration.

 ![Step 43](./images/active_directory_step_43.png)

+Click on start and go to Windows Administrative Tools and click DHCP

 ![Step 44](./images/active_directory_step_44.png)

+Expand the domain controller and right click on IPv4 and click New Scope.
+We will now make our range of addreses that we want to assign to computers when they are joinging our network.
+This scope can be changed however you see fit.

 ![Step 45](./images/active_directory_step_45.png)

+Give your scope a name.

 ![Step 46](./images/active_directory_step_46.png)

+Set the range of total IP address for the network and then set the network mask length.

 ![Step 47](./images/active_directory_step_47.png)

+Add exclusions in scope range if you would like.
+These would be used for devices that would be on the network for a long time or should not have a dynamic IP addresses.

 ![Step 48](./images/active_directory_step_48.png)

+Assign the default gateway that each device will use when they log on to network.

 ![Step 49](./images/active_directory_step_49.png)

+Your domain name and DNS servers for the scope can stay as defaults.

 ![Step 50](./images/active_directory_step_50.png)

+Click that you would like to activate this scope now.

 ![Step 51](./images/active_directory_step_51.png)

+Go back to DHCP and check under IPv4 then scope and address pool.
+You shoudl see the scope you just created.

 ![Step 52](./images/active_directory_step_52.png)

+Lets add another User this will be another Domain Administrator to help look over the domain.
+Open Active Directory Users and Computers, highlight Users and click create a new user in the current container at the top.

 ![Step 53](./images/active_directory_step_53.png)
 ![Step 54](./images/active_directory_step_54.png)
 ![Step 55](./images/active_directory_step_55.png)